apigee/api-platform-samples/sample-proxies/oauth-login-app/README.md

 * Implicit flow
 * Client credentials

+# Configure

+This sample requires you to create a set of developers, apps, and API products in your organization.

+You can do this by running the scripts under /setup in this distribution.
+The profiles for developers, apps and API products can be under /setup/provisioning.

+(If you run deploy_all.sh, you will be prompted to install the developers, apps, and API products after all of the API proxies have been deployed by the script.)

+1. Update `/setup/setenv.sh` with your organization name and email address.

+2. Run `/setup/provisioning/setup.sh`

+# Import and deploy sample project

+To deploy, run `$ sh deploy.sh`

+To test, run `$ sh invoke.sh`

 This API proxy provides a sample login app to demonstrate the interaction between the Apigee API Platform OAuth infrastructure and a third-party login app.